numq/ecommerce-backend/README.md

+# Ecommerce

-# E-commerce backend based on the gRPC microservices ecosystem
+Ecommerce backend based on the gRPC microservices ecosystem that includes: _authentication, shopping, ordering, promo usage, delivery, shipping tracking, etc_

 > This is an overview of the project.
 Go to the submodule to see the implementation details of a specific service.

+## Design features:

+- Multilanguage: *Golang, TypeScript*
+- *JWT* authentication
+- *gRPC* based microservices
+- *gRPC* based gateway

 ![Overview](./media/ecommerce-backend-overview.png)